-Medical malpractice is challenging enough when an adult is injured, but when negligence on the part of a medical professional or facility leads to a birth injury, the implications are far more serious and far more difficult to come to terms with.
-If you believe that your newborn’s brachial plexus injury was caused by medical malpractice, it’s in your best interest to consult with an experienced Harrisburg, Pennsylvania, birth injury attorney today.
+Medical malpractice is challenging enough when an adult is injured.
+Still, when negligence on the part of a medical professional or facility leads to a birth injury, the implications are far more serious and far more difficult to come to terms with.
+If you believe that your newborn’s brachial plexus injury was caused by medical malpractice, we can help.
+Consult with an experienced birth injury attorney in Harrisburg, Pennsylvania, today.

 Medical Malpractice Defined

-To bring a successful birth injury claim, you’ll also need to draw a line of connection between the medical professional’s negligence and your infant’s injury and must be able to show that you suffered legal damages – or losses that are recognized by the law, such as medical expenses and pain and suffering – as a result.
+To bring a successful birth injury claim, you’ll also need to draw a line of connection between the medical professional’s negligence and your infant’s injury.
+You must be able to show that you suffered legal damages – or losses recognized by the law, such as medical expenses and pain and suffering – as a result.

 Brachial Plexus Injuries Associated with the Birth Process

 Brachial plexus birth injuries refer to injuries to the brachial plexus nerves, which are located in the shoulder and elbow and move through to the forearm and hand.
-In a long, difficult delivery, these nerves can be compressed, stretched, or torn, and it can lead to losses in relation to muscle function.
+In a long, difficult delivery, these nerves can be compressed, stretched, or torn, leading to losses in muscle function.

-The Boston Children’s Hospital reports that a brachial plexus injury at birth can cause the child to suffer muscle weakness or paralysis in the affected arm or hand – as well as decreased sensation or movement in the upper arm.
+The Boston Children’s Hospital reports that a brachial plexus injury at birth can cause the child to suffer muscle weakness or paralysis in the affected arm or hand and decreased sensation or movement in the upper arm.

 Classification by Degree